- Group Tours

-Kiyomizu Temple is noted for its main Hall on the cliff top with a broad wooden veranda and a panoramic view of Kyoto city.
+Kiyomizu Temple is one of the most popular temples visited in Kyoto each year.
+The temple is noted for its main Hall on the cliff top with a broad wooden veranda and a panoramic view of Kyoto city.
 The veranda is supported on a scaffold of wood towering on a wooded hillside, so the veranda seems to hang in midair.
 The valley is so deep that there has been the expression "jumping from the veranda of Kiyomizu temple," which means doing something daring.
 The present temple building was built in 1633, and its main hall has been designated as a national treasure.

 Jishu Shrine is a shrine located behind Kiyomizu Temple.
 The shrine is dedicated to Ōkuninushi, the God of love and good matches, and is known for just that, for love.
 Most come visit Jishu Shrine for the "love stones".
 Two stones are placed approximately 30 ft apart and the challenge is to walk from one stone to the other with your eyes closed.
 Those who are able to complete this seemingly simple yet not so easy task are said to be on their path to finding their true love.
 You can also be guided to the other stone by another which means that in finding your true love you will also be guided for someone else.